WACHS placement opportunities

 John Flynn Prevocational Doctor Program

-Funded by the Australian Government Department of Health and Aged Care, the John Flynn Prevocational Doctor Program (JFPDP) offers rural primary care rotations to eligible WACHS employed prevocational junior doctors.
+Funded by the Australian Government Department of Health and Aged Care, the John Flynn Prevocational Doctor Program (JFPDP) offers rural primary care rotations to eligible WACHS employed prevocational doctors.

 Eligibility Criteria